 - Room Service: Available during restaurant hours of about 7 am to 9.30 pm.

-- Room Types: Deluxe Rooms with Balcony • Junior Suites with Balcony • Bale Villas • Toya Antik (villas)
+- Room Types: Deluxe Room with Balcony • Junior Suite with Balcony • Bale Villa • Toya Antik (villa) • List of all Rooms

 - Smoking Rooms: No smoking in or anywhere near the rooms, and limited permission in public areas.
 Ask at reception.